 Loss of reputation after March 2014 plane crash

-In March 2014, the Malaysian Airline plane, MH370, went missing when it flew over the Australian sea.
-239 were on-board and more than half were Chinese.
-In fact, there were 153 Chinese visitors in the plane.
+In March 2014, the Malaysian Airlines plane, MH370, went missing when it flew over the Australian sea.
+239 were on board and more than half were Chinese.
+In fact, there were 153 Chinese visitors on the plane.

-Several major Chinese OTA’s such as Elong and Qunar, even decided to suspend Malaysia plane ticket sales for a while.
+Several major Chinese OTA’s such as Elong and Qunar even decided to suspend Malaysia plane ticket sales for a while.
 Ctrip, owning as of today about half of the OTA’s market, kept selling plane tickets to Malaysia but advised their customers to not travel there.
-This tragedy also caused a decrease of 30% of bookings to Malaysia about a month later and several Chinese airlines like China Eastern and Xiamen Airlines decided to decrease the amount of daily flights the following month.
+This tragedy also caused a decrease of 30% in bookings to Malaysia about a month later and several Chinese airlines like China Eastern and Xiamen Airlines decided to decrease the number of daily flights the following month.

 According to Brand Watch, many occidental social media covered the issue with over 800,000 tweets talking about the crash only a few hours after it all started.
-In China, He Jiong, a key opinion leader in China – TV Host, shared on a Weibo the following message: « Let’s pray for the miracle to happen. ».
+In China, He Jiong, a key opinion leader in China – TV Host, shared on Weibo the following message: « Let’s pray for the miracle to happen. ».
 A few hours later the post was shared more than 46,000 times according to The Times.
-100 days later, a hashtag #MalaysiaAirlines LostContact100Day rapidly spread on Weibo, one of the main social media in China which is very similar to Twitter (micro-blogging platform).
+100 day later, the hashtag #MalaysiaAirlines LostContact100Day rapidly spread on Weibo, one of the main social media in China which is very similar to Twitter (a micro-blogging platform).

 Restoring their reputation online

-As Chinese people strongly value others opinions and more importantly image because of the Chinese culture notion of the Face (called Mian Zi), this airplane accident seriously hurt Malaysian tourism inbound market.
-Malaysian Airline even created a new legal identity last year in September 2015 to start “fresh” after this social media and plane crash tragedy.
+As Chinese people strongly value others’ opinions and more importantly image because of the Chinese cultural notion of the Face (called Mian Zi), this airplane accident seriously hurt the Malaysian tourism inbound market.
+Malaysian Airlines even created a new legal identity last year in September 2015 to start “fresh” after this social media and plane crash tragedy.

-Chinese tourists just have to go on C to ask for a visa.
-Window Malaysia is a website available in Mandarin Chinese which shows several information about Malaysia and what are the main tourist attractions.
-However several people on WeChat were complaining about the fact that you had to present your passport in order to get this visa, which totally disnature the main purpose of it being asked online.
+Chinese tourists just have to go to C to ask for a visa.
+Window Malaysia is a website available in Mandarin Chinese that shows several information about Malaysia and what are the main tourist attractions.
+However several people on WeChat were complaining about the fact that you had to present your passport in order to get this visa, which totally denatures the main purpose of it being asked online.

 If you are looking for a Tourism Digital Marketing specialist, don’t hesitate to contact us!